Kerberos

 • The TGT allows the user to request for service tickets (needed to access a particular service) without passing their credentials then next time they want to access a service

-3. When the user wants to connect to a service on the network (eg. database, share), they will make a request to the KDC with their username, timestamp encrypted with the session key, TGT and a Service Principal Name (SPN).
+1. When the user wants to connect to a service on the network (eg. database, share), they will make a request to the KDC with their username, timestamp encrypted with the Session Key, TGT and a Service Principal Name (SPN).

 • The SPN indicates the server and server name to access

-4. The KDC will create a Ticket Granting Service (TGS), and send this along with a service session key back to the user
+1. The KDC will create a Ticket Granting Service (TGS), and send this along with a Service Session Key back to the user

-• The service owner hash is the user or machine account that the service runs with
+• The Service Owner is the user or machine account that the service runs with

-• The service will use its configured account's password hash to decrypt the TGS and validate the service session key contained in the TGS
+• The service will use its configured account's password hash to decrypt the TGS and validate the Service Session key

 General overview